HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/user_session_reporting_tool_non_kubernetes.md

 END,30f0dd458d3ca9463870c1275d344d2361df87d617e32077a5c3c379a7e9e05f413fc1fa491e808b82e1eccc70c1ab4a89d2606904a1d5c64cea50588cca8509
 ```

-The timestamp in the usage metrics file should be earlier than the start date, formatted as {YYYY-MM-DDTHH-MM-SS UTC}_usage.metrics.
-For example: `2024-06-24T02-50-00_usage.metrics`
+The timestamp in the usage metrics file should be earlier than the start date.
+The timestamp is formatted as `{YYYY-MM-DDTHH-MM-SS UTC}_usage.metrics`.
+For example, `2024-06-24T02-50-00_usage.metrics`.

 After execution, the system returns the expected session count within the specified start and end date parameters.
 The tool generates the following files: